Kamil-chmielewski-ariane/hedera-ethereum-shadowing/README.md

 ### Ethereum RPC API

-As mentioned above in section [Installation](#installation) to use this script you need to have Ethereum client (we recommend Erigon) which implements these methods:
+As mentioned above in section installation to use this script you need to have Ethereum client (we recommend Erigon) which implements these methods:

 - [eth_getBalance](https://www.quicknode.com/docs/ethereum/eth_getBalance)